 Destination-Based Sales Tax

 In these states, the sales tax hinges directly on your customer’s location.
 As a seller, you’ll calculate different sales tax rates for each transaction, depending on where your customer lives or where the product is shipped.
-Besides the 12 origin-based states, all other states charge destination-based sales tax (excluding those with zero sales tax).
+In addition to origin-based states, all other states impose destination-based sales tax (excluding those with zero sales tax).
 If you are a remote seller, there might be different sales tax laws from in-state sellers for origin-based states.
-You can visit your state’s Department of Revenue website to understand tax collection as a remote seller or book a Call with us, and we’ll guide you through the process.How to Collect Sales Tax?
+New Mexico is originally a state under origin-based sales tax.
+However, it transitioned to destination-based sourcing in 2021.
+Pennsylvania operates under a “modified” origin-based sourcing rule for in-state sales, but has transitioned to a destination-based sourcing system for remote sellers via Act 13.
+Similarly, Texas is a hybrid/destination-heavy state for remote sellers.
+While local businesses use origin-based rates, remote sellers with no physical presence in Texas must use destination-based rates or the Single Local Tax Rate option.
+You can visit your state’s Department of Revenue website to understand how tax collection works for remote sellers, or book a call with us, and we’ll guide you through the process.Hybrid Sourcing Sales Tax

 Sales tax collection and remittance are two different but equally important steps.
 According to the state’s laws, sales tax collection refers to obtaining sales tax from customers as a percentage of their taxable item or service.Understand your State Laws

-The prerequisite to sales tax collection is understanding the laws of all states you do business in or sell to.
+The prerequisite to sales tax collection is understanding the laws of all states where you do business or sell.
 Did you know that approximately 45 states enforce a state sales tax, with 38 of them levying an additional local sales tax?
 If you are an ecommerce seller, you may have sales tax nexus in multiple states.
 Ensure you understand all those states’ sales tax laws to design your strategy accordingly.Determine the Correct Sales Tax Amount

 To collect the due sales tax on your transactions accurately, you must be well-versed with the sales tax rates in the states where you have established a tax nexus.
 Consider specific considerations such as sales and transaction thresholds, non-taxable items, and fluctuating local tax rates.
-Simplify this process by leveraging sales tax calculators like the one provided by Shopify, which ensures precise calculations for each transaction, guaranteeing compliance and minimizing errors.Register for a Sales Tax Permit
+Simplify this process by leveraging sales tax calculators like Shopify, which ensure precise calculations for each transaction, guarantee compliance, and minimize errors.Register for a Sales Tax Permit

 Before you begin collecting sales tax, it’s mandatory to register for a sales tax permit in the states where you have a tax nexus.
 Remember, collecting sales tax without a valid permit is against the law.Collect Tax on All Sales Channels

-Do you sell on multiple sales channels (e.g., brick-and-mortar store, drop-ship, etc.)?
+Do you sell on multiple sales channels (e.g., brick-and-mortar store, drop shipping, etc.)?
 Ensure that you collect sales tax on all of them.
-For instance, if you have an online store and a physical outlet, you must collect sales tax on transactions through both channels and report the sales tax return with sales from both.Do I Need to Collect Sales Tax on Shipping and Handling Charges?
+For instance, if you have an online store and a physical outlet, you must collect sales tax on transactions through both channels and file a sales tax return for sales from both.Do I Need to Collect Sales Tax on Shipping and Handling Charges?

 The application of sales tax on shipping and handling fees can vary.
 Here’s a general guideline:- Taxable Items Delivery: The shipping charges are usually taxable when linked to the delivery of taxable goods.